Stabbing of Salman Rushdie: State charges and trial

 The suspect, Hadi Matar, was charged in New York state court days later with both attempted second-degree murder and second-degree assault, and was remanded without bail.
 In August 2022, Matar pleaded not guilty.
 In February 2025, a jury was chosen at the Chautauqua County Courthouse.
 Matar entered the courtroom and twice declared "Free Palestine".
 After opening statements were made, witnesses, including Rushdie himself, began testifying.
 On February 21, 2025, Matar was found guilty on both the attempted murder and assault charges.
 On May 16, 2025, Matar was sentenced to 25 years in prison for attempted murder, plus 7 years concurrent for injuring another person.

 Federal charges

 In July 2024, Matar was indicted and charged in the Federal District Court for the Western District of New York with three crimes: Attempt to Provide Material Support to a Foreign Terrorist Organization; Act of Terrorism Transcending National Boundaries; and Providing Material Support to Terrorists.
 Attorney General Merrick Garland stated that Matar's attempt to kill Rushdie was "an act of terrorism in the name of Hezbollah", a designated Foreign Terrorist Organization (FTO).
 The indictment alleged that Matar was trying to carry out the Iranian fatwa calling for the death of Rushdie, and that he was influenced by a 2006 speech which endorsed it, given by Hezbollah's secretary-general, Hassan Nasrallah.

+Matar's federal trial opened at a court in Buffalo on July 22, 2026.